minhncedutw/100-days-machine-learning-journey/README.md

 **WHAT is Meta Learning?** This is no specific/standard definition for Meta Learning yet.
 In short, Meta Learning is to learn the learning process(or how to quickly learn some tasks from a tiny set of examples).

 **HOW to do Meta Learning?**

 There are some approaches:
     - recurrent models
     - meta-optimization
     - metric learning

+Below is how we learn meta-parameters
 ![](https://cdn-images-1.medium.com/max/1000/1*AcaPiikZErVv_iFJzWekQg.gif)

+**Greate source for read?** [From zero to research — An introduction to Meta-learning](https://medium.com/huggingface/from-zero-to-research-an-introduction-to-meta-learning-8e16e677f78a)(this source is meta-optimization approach and included pytorch code)

+Another method meta-learning here: [RL — Meta-Learning](https://medium.com/@jonathan_hui/meta-learning-how-we-address-the-shortcomings-of-our-deep-networks-a008aa4b5b2b)